Useful tips for your holiday on Milos

 There are branches of the major Greek banks, complete with EC ATMs, in Adamantas and Triovasalos.
 The density of ATMs is very high on Karodromos.
 Although there are no bank branches in Pollonia, you can also get money there from the ATM.

 Anyone who wants to post their holiday mail anywhere else does not have many alternatives.
-One of the few postboxes, for instance, is placed outside Perros' Kafenion – if it’s ever emptied.
-You will find another one at the central bus stop in Adamas, right next to Café Giangos.
+One of the few postboxes, for instance, is placed at the central bus stop in Adamas, right next to Café Giangos.
+Another one you will find at the port.

 Astonishingly I have frequently been asked when I’m there about hairdressers.
 Evidently people are happy to even spend their time on holiday having a haircut.
 I am happy to recommend Marilena and Giorgos’ hairdressing salon in Adamas, which, as you would expect, operates under the name of “Marilena + Giorgos.”.
 It is situated near the Agios Charalambos Church – to be more precise in the alley that leads directly uphill to the church in a north-south direction.
 On the right hand side, a stairway leads you up to the salon and if you don't find it right away (actually no-one does, since there are no signs at all), ask when you get close for “Studio Kommotikís” (= hairdressing salon) or use the map.
 Telephone: 22870.23685